KonscienceGit/WebGL-Engine/README.md

 # WebGL-Engine

-A simple WebGL based game engine.
+A simple ES6/WebGL2 based game engine, using no external libraries.

 [Test it here on GitHub pages!](https://konsciencegit.github.io/WebGL-Engine/index.html)